PE and Sport Premium

 What is 'PE and Sport Premium' Funding?

 Primary PE and Sport Premium is an initiative that aims to help increase and improve the PE and sporting opportunities for children.
-It was first provided in the 2013/2014 academic year and the current Government has pledged to continue this funding until 2020.
+It was first provided in the 2013/2014 academic year and the current Government has pledged to continue this funding in the academic year 2022-2023.
 Some of the funding for this is provided by the 'sugar tax'.

 PE and Sport Premium funding is provided jointly by the Department for Education, the Department for Health and Culture and the Department for Media and Sport.
 It has been allocated to primary school head teachers and is ring-fenced, meaning that it can only be spent on the provision of PE and sport in schools.